| | Have you ever thought about where your homework paper goes when

 but was instead recycled), the act of recycling is just part of

+the picture for the entire recycling process.
 According to Melissa Poe, the founder of Kids For A Clean Environment

 and current spokesperson for the 100% Recycled Paperboard Association,